4-year professional bachelor’s programme | English-taught

 - Year 3

 In the third year, working in professional practice and studying at Breda University of Applied Sciences are alternated.
-You will go on a work placement twice for a period of three months each at, for example, a production company, trading enterprise, hospital or transport company.
-For the work placement you can opt for the same focus as for the specific theme in the second year, but you can also explore a different area of logistics.
+You will go on placement in the first half of this year (semester 5), for 18 weeks.
+For the work placement you can opt for the same focus as for the theme choice in the second year, but you can also explore a different area of logistics.
+Placement assignments can cover a wide range of topics, a few examples are:

-- Improving customer service at a transport company
+- improving customer service at a transport company or at, say, BOL.com or Coolblue

 - Year 4